kaesaecracker/servicepoint-cli/README.md

 Usage: servicepoint-cli pixels <COMMAND>

 Commands:
-  off    Reset all pixels to the default (off) state [aliases: r, reset, clear] flip   Invert the state of all pixels [aliases: f] on     Set all pixels to the on state image  Send an image file (e.g. jpeg or png) to the display. [aliases: i]
+  off     Reset all pixels to the default (off) state [aliases: r, reset, clear] flip    Invert the state of all pixels [aliases: f] on      Set all pixels to the on state image   Send an image file (e.g. jpeg or png) to the display. [aliases: i] screen  Stream the default screen capture source to the display.
+On Linux Wayland, this pops up a screen or window chooser, but it also may directly start streaming your main screen. [aliases: s]
 ```

 #### Image